On This Page

-As a workaround, you can restart the historical load for the object.
+As a workaround, Hevo automatically restarts the historical load for all such objects in your Pipelines every 20 days by default.
+You can contact Hevo Support to change this historical load frequency.
+However, you can also restart the historical load for the object manually.
 If the object was created after Pipeline creation, you need to restart the historical load at the Pipeline level.

 When a record from a replicable object is deleted in Salesforce, the IsDeleted column for it is set to True.
 Salesforce moves the deleted records to the Salesforce Recycle Bin, and they are not displayed in the Salesforce dashboard.
 Now, when Hevo starts the data replication from your Source, using either the Bulk APIs or REST APIs, it also replicates data from the Salesforce Recycle Bin to your Destination.
 As a result, you might see more Events in your Destination than the Source.

 Salesforce retains deleted data in its Recycle Bin for 15 days.
 Thus, if your Pipeline is paused for more than 15 days, Hevo cannot replicate the deleted data to your Destination.
 Apart from this, Salesforce automatically purges the oldest records in the Recycle Bin every two hours if the number of records in the Recycle Bin exceeds the record limit for your organization, which is 25 times your organization’s storage capacity.
 Therefore, to capture information about the deleted data, you must run the Pipeline within two hours of deleting the data in Salesforce.

 The maximum number of Events that can be ingested per day is calculated based on your organization’s quota of batches.